OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

 ## 3.0 OFS DFL Kernel Drivers

-OFS DFL driver software provides the bottom-most API to FPGA platforms.
+OFS Backport DFL driver software provides the bottom-most API to FPGA platforms for this release.
 Libraries such as OPAE and frameworks like DPDK are consumers of the APIs provided by OFS.
 Applications may be built on top of these frameworks and libraries.
 The OFS software does not cover any out-of-band management interfaces.
 OFS driver software is designed to be extendable, flexible, and provide for bare-metal and virtualized functionality.
 An in depth look at the various aspects of the driver architecture such as the API, an explanation of the DFL framework, and instructions on how to port DFL driver patches to other kernel distributions can be found on https://github.com/OPAE/linux-dfl/wiki.

 An in-depth review of the Linux device driver architecture can be found on [opae.github.io](https://opae.github.io/latest/docs/drv_arch/drv_arch.html).

-The DFL driver suite can be automatically installed using a supplied Python 3 installation script.
-This script ships with a README detailing execution instructions on the [OFS 2024.2-1 Release Page](https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2024.2-1).
+The Backport DFL driver suite can be automatically installed using a supplied Python 3 installation script.
+This script ships with a README detailing execution instructions on the [OFS 2024.3-1 Release Page](https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2024.3-1).

-Build and installation instructions are detailed in the [Software Installation Guide: Open FPGA Stack for PCIe Attach](/ofs-2024.2-1/hw/common/sw_installation/pcie_attach/sw_install_pcie_attach.md).
+Build and installation instructions are detailed in the [Software Installation Guide: Open FPGA Stack for PCIe Attach](/ofs-2024.3-1/hw/common/sw_installation/pcie_attach/sw_install_pcie_attach.md).

 ## 4.0 OPAE Software Development Kit

 The OPAE SDK software stack sits in user space on top of the OFS kernel drivers.
 It is a common software infrastructure layer that simplifies and streamlines integration of programmable accelerators such as FPGAs into software applications and environments.
 OPAE consists of a set of drivers, user-space libraries, and tools to discover, enumerate, share, query, access, manipulate, and reconfigure programmable accelerators.
 OPAE is designed to support a layered, common programming model across different platforms and devices.
 To learn more about OPAE, its documentation, code samples, an explanation of the available tools, and an overview of the software architecture, visit the [opae reference](https://opae.github.io/2.3.0/index.html) page.

-The OPAE SDK source code is contained within a single GitHub repository hosted at the [OPAE Github](https://github.com/OFS/opae-sdk/releases/tag/2.13.0-3).
+The OPAE SDK source code is contained within a single GitHub repository hosted at the [OPAE Github](https://github.com/OFS/opae-sdk/releases/tag/2.14.0-2).
 This repository is open source and does not require any permissions to access.
 You have two options to install OPAE as discussed below - using pre-built packages offered by Intel, or building the source code locally.

 The OPAE SDK can be automatically installed using a supplied Python 3 installation script.
-This script ships with a README detailing execution instructions on the [OFS 2024.2-1 Release Page](https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2024.2-1).
+This script ships with a README detailing execution instructions on the [OFS 2024.3-1 Release Page](https://github.com/OFS/ofs-agx7-pcie-attach/releases/tag/ofs-2024.3-1).

-You can choose to build and install the OPAE SDK from source, which is detailed in the [Software Installation Guide: Open FPGA Stack for PCIe Attach](/ofs-2024.2-1/hw/common/sw_installation/pcie_attach/sw_install_pcie_attach.md).
+You can choose to build and install the OPAE SDK from source, which is detailed in the [Software Installation Guide: Open FPGA Stack for PCIe Attach](/ofs-2024.3-1/hw/common/sw_installation/pcie_attach/sw_install_pcie_attach.md).

 ### 4.4 FPGA Device Access Permissions